Fame (Confederate monument)

 Fame, also called Gloria Victis ("Glory to the Defeated" or "Glory to the Conquered"), is a Confederate monument in Salisbury, North Carolina.
 Cast in Brussels, in 1891, Fame is one of two nearly-identical sculptures by Frederick Ruckstull (the other being the Confederate Soldiers and Sailors Monument, removed from public display in Baltimore in 2017).
-The monument was removed from public display in Salisbury on July 6, 2020.
+The monument was removed from public display in Salisbury on July 6, 2020 and moved to a new location July 23, 2021.

 Description

 23 ft "from the bottom of the pedestal", the bronze statue features an allegorical angel with outstretched wings dressed in robes with a laurel wreath on her head.
 In one hand she supports a dying soldier holding a battered rifle, while in her other hand—held high—she holds a second laurel wreath.

 On the pink granite base created from Balfour Quarry stone from nearby Granite Quarry, an inscription says, "Deo Vindice," which can be translated "With God as our champion" or "With God as our vindicator."

 The dying soldier was modeled from an 1861 photograph of Confederate Lt.
 Henry Howe Cook of Franklin, Tennessee.